AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

 * INDEX: The index of the sleep record you wish to edit.
 It must be a positive number and is not larger than the number of sleep records recorded.
 * START: The new start time of the sleep.
-It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm.
+It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm, must be valid and cannot be in the future.
 * END: The new end time of the sleep.
-It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm.
+It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm, must be valid and cannot be in the future.

 **Examples:**